jbostoen/iTop-custom-extensions/readme.md

 - [SourceForge](https://sourceforge.net/p/itop/discussion/)

-# Branches
-- master works with iTop 2.6.x and is used for active ongoing development
-- itop-2.6 is more stable
-- itop-2.5 is only offered for people who haven't migrated yet.
-Older versions are no longer available.

-# Compatibility
+# Compatibility / branches
 I am developing ***unofficial*** extensions (simple tweaks, extra features) for iTop using PHP 7.2 and MySQL 5.7.

-It's unknown if these extensions work on older versions of iTop.
+It's unknown if these extensions work on older versions of iTop or other configurations.
 Making minor adjustments might be enough to make them backward compatible. (downgrading version number of datamodel XML and dependencies in module PHP file).

 * [Support plan](https://github.com/jbostoen/iTop-custom-extensions/blob/master/docs/support%20plan.md)

 # History
-I (jbostoen) started using iTop in 2015.
+I (Jeffrey Bostoen / jbostoen) started using iTop in 2015.
 Since then, I've been using and customizing this application more every day.
 I also stimulated others to use it and also made small contributions to iTop, both in code and translations.

 In the meanwhile, my colleague [jdefoort](https://github.com/jdefoort) also became an iTop enthousiast and we often collaborate on new extensions.

+In 2019, I got the honour of speaking at an iTop Community Event in Cologne.

 # Special thanks